softdev1029/python-bo-socket/README.md

 - RECV_ERROR_NOT_ENOUGH_BODY: the length indicated in the header is different from the buffer length
 - RECV_ERROR_INVALID_MSG_TYPE: the message type is invalid
 - RECV_ERROR_PARSE: the parsing error happens

+# Note

+- The user is responsible for the destruction of the message.